 With pastel-coloured houses clinging to the terraces that look down over a quaint and colourful medieval harbour, Padstow is undoubtedly one of the jewels in Cornwall’s coastal crown.
 The activity of the working harbour is the perfect place to sit with a pasty or takeaway while watching the world go by.
-Explore the lanes and discover a unique array of shops, galleries and cafes.
+Walk around Padstow Harbour and discover a unique array of shops, galleries and cafes.

 Experience the rugged coastline from a different perspective and search for seals, basking sharks, puffins and dolphins on a Sea Safari boat trip from Padstow Harbour.
 They can even pack you a picnic and whisk you off to a hidden cove for a spot of lunch.

 There’s a wide variety of adventures to choose from.
-Take to the ocean, navigate the intricacies of the estuary, or chart your own course.
+Take to the ocean on the beaches near Padstow, navigate the intricacies of the estuary, or chart your own course.
 Skippered boat hire is available on request to venture out to a location of your choosing.

+Looking for outdoor activities in Padstow?
 The epic Camel Trail links Padstow to Wadebridge, Bodmin, and beyond.
-This 18-mile stretch of level, traffic-free trail runs along a disused railway line and is a haven for walkers, cyclists and horse riders.
+This 18-mile stretch of level, traffic-free trail runs along a disused railway line and is a haven for walkers, cyclists in Padstow and horse riders.

 Spot abundant birdlife along the Camel Estuary, before exploring ancient woodland and North Cornwall’s stunning coastline.
 Keep going right to the end and you’ll stumble upon an off-grid cafe tucked away in a delightful valley at Wenfordbridge.